 TCL has built a reputation for making affordable TVs loaded with streaming smarts.
 Indeed, the Chinese brand ranked no.2 in North America in terms of market share in 2020.
 But should you buy a TCL TV if you spot a good deal?
 Read on for our take on TCL...

-TCL TVs might be cheap compared to those offered by the likes of Samsung, Sony and LG, it's no wonder people are tempted, but they don't scrimp on premium features – you'll see a few models with Dolby Vision HDR support, for example, and the company has recently thrown itself into the more premium QLED TV market.
+TCL TVs are generally pretty cheap compared to those offered by the likes of Samsung, Sony and LG, so it's no wonder people are tempted.
+And, despite the budget prices, TCL doesn't scrimp on features – the company even offers QLED models with Dolby Vision HDR and Dolby Atmos support.

-But are TCL TVs any good?
+But are TCL TVs actually any good?
 And should you buy one if you spot a good deal?
-While we haven't had the pleasure of these TCL TVs in our test rooms, we've run the rule over their spec sheets and found the best deals...
+While we haven't had the pleasure of testing every TCL TV on the market, we've run the rule over their spec sheets and picked out some tempting deals for your consideration.

 TCL TVs (UK)

 The RP620K LED TV is one of our favourites.
 It has 4K UHD resolution and UHD upscaling for lower resolution content.
 It also supports HDR, including HDR10, HLG and Dolby Vision, and can also process Dolby Atmos audio for an external Atmos-certified speaker.

 In our recent review, we noted that the RP620K offers a "a grown-up performance for picture and sound", making it "another great Roku TV for the UK market."

 The RP620K range is available in 43-inch, 50-inch, 55-inch and 65-inch sizes, officially priced at £349, £399, £449 and £549 respectively – but you might spot a better deal below.

 The cheaper RS520K comes in 32-inch and 40-inch sizes.
 The larger has a full high-definition display (1080p image resolution) and is priced at £279, while the smaller is HD (720p), and costs £229.